augustolima/nltk/nltk/semparse/README.md

 * Special cases file

 ####Building the CCG lexicon.
+The CCG lexicon can be built by hand (see example usage below) or automatically.
+It is possible to use an existing CCG lexicon so long as it conforms to the format required by `nltk.ccg.lexicon`.
+See [this link](http://www.nltk.org/howto/ccg.html) for more information.

+#####Building the CCG lexicon automatically
 * First, obtain a file of tokenized sentences, one per line.
   + e.g. `data/lexica/reagan_sentences.txt`
 * Supertag these sentences using the C&C parser using `get_supertags`.